wp-plugins/reorder-gallery/readme.txt

 Tags: gallery, photos, order, reorder
 Requires at least: 2.5
 Tested up to: 2.5.2
-Stable tag: 0.1.0
+Stable tag: 1.0.0

-Allows you to reorder your gallery images.
+Allows you to reorder your gallery images with the ease of drag and drop.

 == Description ==

-Adds an "Order" field to the images in your gallery, much like pages have, which allows you to reorder them to display in whatever order you want.
+Gives you the ability to simply drag and drop to reorganize your images how you want them to appear in your gallery.
+If drag and drop isn't your thing, it also adds an "Order" field to the images in your gallery, much like pages have, which allows you to reorder them to display in whatever order you want.
 Requires PHP5.

 == Installation ==